 Vitamin Deficiency – Low magnesium levels have been linked to migraines.
-Magnesium can effect the blood vessels in the brain which are a major cause in migraine headaches.
+Magnesium can affect the blood vessels in the brain which are a major cause of migraine headaches.
 Magnesium is also great for smooth muscle relaxation.
 If you are a tense person it can help you find a way to relax.
-If your suffering from migraines supplementing 400mg of magnesium a day can be a great preventative.
+If you’re suffering from migraines supplementing 400mg of magnesium a day can be a great preventative.
 (Ramadan 1989) A 1989 study suggested, “Low brain magnesium is an important factor in the mechanism of the migraine attack”.

 Histamine Intolerance – This is generally caused by low levels of diamine oxidase in the bowels.
-Histamine builds up in the body from high histamine foods, environmental allergies and immune reactions.
+Histamine builds up in the body from high histamine foods, environmental allergies, and immune reactions.
 An enzyme called diamine oxidase is designed to “eat” the extra histamine to keep your levels at normal range.
 When there is dysbiosis in the bowels diamine oxidase levels can run low, causing too much histamine in the body.
-Migraine headaches is a prominent symptom of histamine intolerance.
-Cutting back on high histamine foods definitely decreases migraine occurrences.
-These foods include pickled items, vinegars, fermented foods, leftover items, alcohol and naturally occurring histamine foods like avocado and tomato.
+Migraine headaches are a prominent symptom of histamine intolerance.
+Cutting back on high histamine foods definitely, decreases migraine occurrences.
+These foods include pickled items, vinegar, fermented foods, leftover items, alcohol and naturally occurring histamine foods like avocado and tomato.
 A great natural anti-histamine is Quercetin.